quanly106/Group-6-Repo/StatusReport (1).md

 What has your team accomplished over the past week?

-Personas and Scanrios
+*Personas and Scanrios
-Team Charter/ Product Vision
+*Team Charter/ Product Vision

 What does your team plan to accomplish over the next week?
-* Item 1
+* Coming up with new ideas regarding the product
 * Item 2
 * Item _n_